getherbert/docs/index.md

 > **Note:**  First pass of the docs completed.

 Welcome, Herbert is a plugin framework for WordPress.
 We believe the current approach to building plugins is unorganised and difficult to understand.
 It makes working in teams or taking over from a previous developer time consuming.
-Its early days for Herbert but our aim is to solve this.
+It's early days for Herbert but our aim is to solve this.

 ## Requirements